ParkinsonLab/Architect/scripts/ensemble_enzyme_annotation/README.md

 	Arguments:

-		--input_file, -i    (required): File where all predictions from the different methods are.
+		--input_file, -i    (required): File where all predictions from the different tools are.

 		--training_data, -t (required): Folder where the training data is.